-By the 1887-1888 winter season, 358 Commonwealth was the home of Arthur D. McClellan, an attorney, and his wife, Mary A. (Townsend) McClellan.
+On December 7, 1887, 358 Commonwealth was purchased from Mary Alice Turner by Arthur D. McClellan, an attorney.
+He and his wife, Mary A. (Townsend) McClellan, made it their home.
 They had lived next door, at 356 Commonwealth, during the previous season.

 During the 1890-1891 winter season, 358 Commonwealth was the home of Wallace Lincoln Pierce and his wife, Stella Louise (Walworth) Pierce.
 They previously had lived in Milton.
 Wallace Pierce was a partner in and later president of the S. S. Pierce Company, importers and retail dealers in groceries, founded by his father, Samuel Stillman Pierce.
 By 1892, they were again living in Milton.

-The Blakes and Mrs. Turner continued to live at 358 Commonwealth in 1895.
-By 1896, the Blakes and moved back to Worcester and Mrs. Turner was living at the Hotel Brunswick (southeast corner of Clarendon and Boylston).
+The Blakes and Mrs. Turner continued to live at 358 Commonwealth during the 1894-1895 winter season.
+By 1896, the Blakes had moved back to Worcester and Mrs. Turner was living at the Hotel Brunswick (southeast corner of Clarendon and Boylston).

 358 Commonwealth was not listed in the 1896 Blue Book.

 Orren Sanders died in September of 1913, killed in an automobile accident, and Florence Sanders died in October of 1913.
-They had no children.
-Florence Sanders’s brother, Lester Leland, was the assessed owner of 358 Commonwealth from 1915 through 1920.
+They had no children and 358 Commonwealth was inherited by her brother, Lester Leland.

-In about 1928, the Gilpatrics acquired 360 Commonwealth, and in April of 1928, they applied for (and subsequently received) permission to remodel the interior, including cutting four doors in the party wall connecting with 358 Commonwealth.
+In April of 1928, the Gilpatrics acquired 360 Commonwealth, and that same month they applied for (and subsequently received) permission to remodel the interior, including cutting four doors in the party wall connecting with 358 Commonwealth.
 The building’s use was shown as being dental offices.

-By 1960, 356-358-360 Commonwealth were owned by Hyman Goodman.
-By that point, each building contained dental offices and apartments.
+356-358-360 Commonwealth changed hands and on September 4, 1960, were acquired by Hyman Goodman.
+By that time, each building contained dental offices and six apartments.

 In November of 1960, he applied for (and subsequently received) permission to convert the dental offices on the second, third, and fourth floors at 356 and 358 Commonwealth into apartment use, expanding the existing apartments (and not increasing the number of units).
 356 Commonwealth subsequently had one dental office and six apartments, and 358 Commonwealth had two dental offices and six apartments.